EduPonz/easynmea/docs/rst/installation/ubuntu_installation.rst

 Build and Install on Ubuntu
 ===========================

-This guide describes the process of building and installing *GNSS Interface* on Ubuntu platforms:
+This guide describes the process of building and installing *OpenNMEA* on Ubuntu platforms:

 .. contents::
     :local: